-Monday 23 June 2025
+Monday 23 Monday 23 June 2025

 Time Session/Activity Academic Lead Location

 9.30am - 11.00am Introductory Session: The Roots of Sectarianism in Northern Ireland This foundational session offers a deep dive into the historical roots of sectarian tensions in Northern Ireland, setting the stage for understanding the complex social, political, and religious divisions that led to the Troubles.
 Participants will explore the centuries-old conflicts between Protestant and Catholic communities, examining key events such as the 17th-century Plantations of Ulster, the 1690 Battle of the Boyne, and the 1920 Government of Ireland Act, which partitioned Ireland and established Northern Ireland as a predominantly Protestant state.
 Dr Stuart McClure QBS

 11.00am - 11.30am Break

 11.30am - 1.00pm Film Screening and Discussion: Episode 1 of Once Upon a Time in Northern Ireland Participants will watch the first episode, which portrays the early stages of the Troubles and the surge in violence and unrest.
 A facilitated discussion will follow, focusing on how various leaders - from political figures to grassroots activists - emerged to address escalating tensions and protect their communities.
 This session sets the stage for understanding the complexities of leadership amid crises.
 Dr Stuart McClure QBS

 1.00pm - 2.00pm Lunch

-2.00pm - 3.30pm Guest Speaker Session: Professor Richard English (TBC) Richard English is a Professor of Politics at Queen's University Belfast and serves as the Director of the Senator George J. Mitchell Institute for Global Peace, Security, and Justice.
-Professor English's research focuses on the history of political violence, terrorism, and nationalism, with a particular focus on Ireland and Britain.
+2.00pm - 3.30pm Guest Speaker Session: Professor Duncan Morrow Professor Morrow's academic work centres on conflict resolution, Northern Ireland politics, and the interplay between religion and politics.
+His research interests include conflict and religion, ethnic conflict, and the work of René Girard.
+Beyond academia, he has held significant public roles.
+Notably, he was Chief Executive of the Northern Ireland Community Relations Council from 2002 to 2012, where he promoted peace-building and a shared future.
+He also served as a Sentence Review Commissioner in 1998, overseeing the early release of prisoners under the Good Friday Agreement.
 Dr Stuart McClure QBS

 Tuesday 24 June 2025

 Time Session/Activity Academic Lead Location

 9.30am - 11.00am Lecture: Leadership Roles in Divided Societies This session explores the varied leadership roles during the Troubles, from political and religious figures to grassroots community leaders, highlighting how each navigated sectarian tensions and worked to guide their communities through a deeply divided society.
 Dr Stuart McClure QBS

 11.00am - 11.30am Break

-11.30am - 1.00pm Role-Playing Workshop - Perspectives in a Divided Community This session is designed to help students understand the complex web of perspectives and motivations within Northern Irish communities during the Troubles.
-Through a role-playing exercise, students will take on the roles of various community members, such as political leaders, religious figures, grassroots activists, business owners, educators, and young people affected by the conflict.
+11.30am - 1.00pm Guest Speaker Session: Trevor Ringland Trevor Ringland is a well-known figure from Northern Ireland, recognised for his diverse contributions across sport, law, politics, and community reconciliation.
+A former international rugby player for Ireland and the British & Irish Lions, he later became a solicitor and partner at Macaulay & Ritchie.
+He has been active in politics, serving with the Ulster Unionist Party and later the Northern Ireland Conservatives, and was appointed the UK's Special Envoy to the United States on Northern Ireland in 2021.
+Deeply committed to peace and reconciliation, Ringland has worked with organisations like PeacePlayers International and received the ESPY Arthur Ashe Courage Award for his efforts to foster cross-community understanding through sport.
 Dr Stuart McClure QBS

 1.00pm - 2.00pm Lunch

-2.00pm - 3.30pm Guest Speaker Session: Protestant and Catholic Religious Leaders (TBC) Former religious leaders during the Troubles share their experiences of mobilising local communities during the Troubles, offering a firsthand account of grassroots leadership challenges and ethical dilemmas in high-stakes situations.
+2.00pm - 3.30pm Role-Playing Workshop - Perspectives in a Divided Community This session is designed to help students understand the complex web of perspectives and motivations within Northern Irish communities during the Troubles.
+Through a role-playing exercise, students will take on the roles of various community members, such as political leaders, religious figures, grassroots activists, business owners, educators, and young people affected by the conflict.
 Dr Stuart McClure QBS